schranz-templating/templating/README.md

 #### Streaming

-Supports to stream the template directly to the output and not have the need to keep al in a string variable.
+Supports to stream the template directly to the output and not have the need to keep all in a string variable.

 E.g. This is achieved in twig via the `display` method.

 #### String

-Supports to stream the template directly to the output and not have the need to keep al in a string variable.
+Supports to return the template as a string.

-E.g. This is achieved in twig via the `display` method.
+E.g. This is achieved in twig via the `render` method.

 #### Implemented